 Representative matters include advising Middle Eastern and Asian companies regarding U.S. litigation and regulatory compliance risks, serving as lead counsel in a worldwide securities class action against the U.S. subsidiary of a Japanese issuer, defending a foreign state against expropriation claims filed in the U.S., leading an internal investigation of alleged securities fraud for an Asian company, representing a major accounting firm in private securities fraud litigation and U.S. SEC investigations, and representing a financial company's foreign liquidator in a multinational bankruptcy arising from a Ponzi scheme.
 Jim also has advised on Administrative Procedure Act claims and participated in rulemaking submissions and congressional hearings.

-Jim also serves as hiring partner in Jones Day's Washington Office.
-He is a past chairman of the Federalist Society's Administrative Law and Regulation practice group and is a trustee of the Supreme Court Historical Society.
+Jim is a past chairman of the Federalist Society's Administrative Law and Regulation practice group and is a trustee of the Supreme Court Historical Society.

 Application of Dodd-Frank Requirements to Swaps Between Non-U.S. Swap Dealers and Non-U.S. Counterparties

 COVID-19 and U.S. Litigation Risks for Chinese Entities, sponsored by Peking University